 - Tripod Mode (T)

-You may need to go into the DJI GO 4 or DJI Fly, settings in order to enable other modes besides Positioning Flight Mode, however this is the best mode to get started flying drones and practice aerial controls.
+You may need to switch to the DJI GO 4 or DJI Fly settings to enable other modes besides the Positioning Flight mode.
+However, this is the best mode to start flying drones and practice control from the air.

-In (P) mode, your Mavic drone will use as many available GPS signals as possible to ensure a strong connection is made with the remote controller and the aircraft.
+In P mode, your Mavic drone uses as many available GPS signals as possible to establish a strong connection with the remote control and the aircraft.

 Remote Controller: Dedicated Camera Buttons

-Most drones will have a dedicated photo and/or video button to allow you to begin filming or take a picture.
-You will be able to tilt or pan the camera, as well.
-It’s a good idea to take a look at what each button does before taking off.
+Most drones have a special photo and / or video button that you can use to start filming or shooting.
+You can also tilt or pan the camera.
+It is a good idea to look at what each button does before starting.

 Where Are My Photos and Videos?

-On a vast majority of the drones, your content is stored on the drone itself on a MicroSD memory card.
-One exception is the DJI Mavic 2 Pro & Zoom which both come with 8GB of internal storage for storing photos/videos, plus MicroSD storage.
-If you can’t find your media it’s probably stored inside the internal memory and you will want to connect your aircraft directly to your computer in order to retrieve your media.
+An exception is the DJI Mavic 2 Pro & Zoom, both of which come with 8GB of built-in memory for storing photos / videos and microSD storage; if you can't find your media, they'll probably be stored in the internal memory and you'll want to connect your drone directly to your computer to access your media.

 Retrieving Your Content

-Open up the memory card cover, lightly press on your MicroSD card and remove it from your drone.
-I recommend unless you have a MicroSD card reader to insert your memory card into something like a SD Adapter for microSD by Samsung or SanDisk.
-This way you are less likely to lose your card and now you can insert the whole adapter + card into most standard card readers!
+Open the memory card cover, press gently on your MicroSD card and remove it from your drone.
+I recommend, unless you have a MicroSD card reader to insert your memory card into something like an SD adapter for microSD from Samsung or SanDisk.
+This way it is less likely to be lost and you can now insert the entire adapter + card into most popular card readers!

 Pano media: X:/DCIM/PANORAMA